HuangShiLab/strain2bfunc/README.md

 #### Predict the strain-level abundance for a set of selective abundant species.

-The main script for implementing those analyses is `bin/strain_pipeline.pl` in this repo.
-You can check out the usage by printing the help information via `perl bin/strain_pipeline.pl -h`.
+The main script for implementing those analyses is `Rscript Scripts/strain2b/strain_pipeline.R` in this repo.
+You can check out the usage by printing the help information via `Rscript Scripts/strain2b/strain_pipeline.R -h`.

 ```
 DESCRIPTION